Adding volume control to unsupported devices

 How to activate Super Volume Keys

-To turn on Super Volume Keys, open SoundSource’s Preferences window.
+To turn on Super Volume Keys, open SoundSource’s Settings window.
 In the Audio tab, enable the Super Volume Keys checkbox.
 Your keyboard volume keys will then be able to adjust any audio device you set as the System Output.

 Forcing volume controls